 The Freakonomics blog reported that Bogota, Colombia used to be one of the worst places in the world for traffic fatalities.
 Until the mimes.
 Yes, mimes.
 Antanas Mockus, the former mayor of Bogota, introduced hired mimes to tame the city’s unruly traffic.
 The mimes ridiculed bad behavior and handed out thumbs-up/thumbs-down cards to shame bad drivers.
 Over a very short period of time, the roadways became much more efficient and the deaths by automobiles dropped significantly.
 Apparently, drivers don’t like mimes giving them a hard time.

+It’s amazing what a minuscule, even silly, act can do to make a big change.
 It’s amazing what a minuscule, even silly, act like hiring mimes can do to make a big change.
 It doesn’t take much to change everything.
 This principle starts in your own home.
 Here are 10 small changes you can make with your family that lead to a big change.

 1. Eliminate television during family meal times.